 Why should I compare young driver insurance quotes?

-As a young driver it can be hard to find affordable cover, but insurance companies do have their reasons.
+As a young driver it can be hard to find affordable cover, but young driver car insurance companies do have their reasons.
 From stats to bare facts, young drivers are the riskiest road users.
 This makes those new to the roads more likely to be involved in an accident and so car insurance premiums soar to cover the insurance companies’ risk.

 Research carried out by AA showed that by the age of 23, 40% of young British drivers have been involved in a road crash.
 Another survey from the RAC Foundation, showed that young drivers in the UK were involved in 20% of all recorded collisions, yet hold just 7% of all licenses.